-AT&T’s offering can vary widely. from old-school DSL that tops out at around 11 megabits, to the former U-Verse offering that offers speed ranges from 3 to 25 megabits, and AT&T Fiber, which offers speeds at 5, 50, 300, and gigabit.
+AT&T’s offering can vary widely. from old-school AT&T DSL that tops out at around 11 megabits, to the former AT&T U Verse offering that offers speed ranges from 3 to 25 megabits, and AT&T Fiber, which offers speeds at 5, 50, 300, and gigabit.
 AT&T has recently rebranded all of this as AT&T Internet, although the specifics can vary.

-I found that AT&T generally delivers 90-95 percent of its advertised speed most of the time.
-Charter delivers closer to 80 percent.
+I found that AT&T actual customer speeds are about 90-95 percent of its advertised speed most of the time.
+Charter Spectrum actual customer speeds are closer to 80 percent.
 When Charter offers 200 megabits in your area and AT&T tops out at 25, the difference doesn’t matter.
-When both companies are competing on even ground or close to it, AT&T delivers more speed for your dollar.
+When both companies are competing on even ground or close to it, AT&T delivers more Internet speed for your dollar.

 There’s one more important distinction with AT&T Fiber.
 Download speeds are the same as upload speed, or very close.
 That’s unlike earlier AT&T offerings and all of Charter’s offerings.
 With AT&T’s gigabit service, I can actually upload at speeds over 900 megabits.
 It’s amazing.
 If you’re working from home, the faster upload connection speed is important.

 In my case, AT&T offers gigabit service in my neighborhood while Spectrum only offers its old 200 megabit service.
 The price is within $5, but the two don’t compare.

 One caveat: There’s not a lot of point in shopping around if you end up buying a bigger, faster connection than you need.
 Here’s some advice on sizing your Internet connection.
 Both of them are likely to try to upsell you on connection speed, so it helps to go in with some idea how much you use.

 Advantage: AT&T if Fiber is available.
 Otherwise, Spectrum.